 Covers the process used by incoming students and employees to set up their own uniqname—the U-M user ID or user name used to access U-M digital resources, set up their UMICH password, and enroll in Duo two-factor authentication.

 What Is a Uniqname?

 Your uniqname is your U-M user name.
 It is used for logging in to U-M websites, online services, systems, and more.
-Uniqnames are made up of three to eight alphabetic characters (for example, bjensen).
+Uniqnames are made up of 3 to 8 alphabetic characters (for example, bjensen).

 Your U-M email address will be firstname.lastname@example.org (where youruniqname is replaced with your actual uniqname).Your uniqname is public.
 It appears on your Mcard, in your MCommunity Directory profile, and in many other records at the university.